 Frankly, it’s exhausting, but your kids are making me catch feelings.
 They are only two years older than my oldest child, so I treat them as little crystal balls projecting into the future.
 Your kids live all around us now.
 I encounter them all day, every day, and they are, to me, a surprising joy.

 In the fall, they awkwardly say good morning when I pass them by, but I know they all have the same questions the minute I’m out of earshot: Who are these adult humans and their offspring, and why are they living in our dorm?
 The answer is that we’re here to be their neighbors.
 The kind parents tell kids to go find in an emergency, like a pending tornado or when you’re out of eggs and you only need one.

 Thankfully, true emergencies almost never happen and when they do, the resident advisers pretty much handle it, so we focus on giving them a small sense of community.
 We’re interested but not intrusive, and we like to make the students feel welcome in their new neighborhood.
-To do this, we invite them over, in shifts, for breakfasts during the fall semester.
+To do this, we invite them over, in shifts, for breakfast during the fall semester.
 This is when they renew my faith in humanity, one plate of waffles at a time.

 Here’s how I know your children are really wonderful people:

 - They show up on time.
 The invitation said 11:30.
 They came at 11:30.
 Maybe 11:35, but that’s excusable.
 The point is they got up, got dressed, and showed up when the food was still hot.

 - They all immediately ask if I need a dog walker.
 Sorry, parents who spent the teen years yelling at their child to walk the damn dog, but when they show up here all they want to do is hang out with mine.
 You can see their souls relax when they notice two dogs sitting there waiting to greet them at our door.
 If a dog can trigger involuntarily kindness and cooing sounds in your child, then they are clearly decent people who are ready to save in the world.